hpl002/Masters_Public/readme.md

 The project has several contributions:
 1. Propose and showcase a new way of structuring a process mining application.
 2. Offer ready to use and freely available docker containers of the utilized plugins.
-3. Offer ready to use and freely available docker container of the simulation engine from CPN Tools which currently requires a virtual machine to run.
+3. Offer ready to use and freely available docker container of the simulation engine from CPN Tools, which currently requires a virtual machine to run.
 4. Revitalize the method described in [Discovering simulation models](./resources/literature/discsim_is.pdf) by reimplementing it in ProM 6.x
 5. Offer a simple web application that can be used to perform the actual process improvement.
-6. Apply the aforemntioned on a real world case.
+6. Demonstrate usefullness by appying the aforementioned on a real world case.

 **Tags**
 Tags and keywords: